20 great spring hikes

 That's when morel hunters, fly fisherman and wildflower watchers converge on the park, surrounded by limestone bluffs.
 Like Nerstrand, it has some of nearly every woodland flower.

-Look for prairie smoke, and in June, you'll see the yellow blooms of prickly-pear cactus.
+Look for prairie smoke, and later, you'll see the yellow blooms of prickly-pear cactus.

 © Beth Gauper